-I quizzed her on the process.
-"You need a hot, hot oven, 425 or 450.
-Cut everything small, the same size.
+Fast forward to mid 2000s, my friend Gayle showed up to a potluck dinner holding a tray chock full of perfectly roasted vegetables.
+I had to ask, how did you do this?
+She explained, "You need a very hot oven: 425 or 450.
+Cut everything small and the same size.
 Olive oil, drizzled, salt and pepper.
 Take 'em out when they sizzle.
 Delicious!"
+I took note.

 Preheat oven to 375.
 Why a lower temperature than previously mentioned?
-I think vegetable combos cook more evenly on a lower oven.
+I have found that vegetable combos cook more evenly with a lower oven temperature/longer roasting time.

-Cauliflower: Trash the leaves.
-Chop off and trash the core (part holding it together).
-Cut the florets away from the stalks, pull apart or chop into 2 inch pieces (no tape measure, just go for it).
-Chop stalks into little cubes.
-Into the dish they go.
+- Cauliflower: Cut the florets away from the stalks, pull apart or chop into 2 inch-ish pieces.
+Chop stalks into same-sized cubes.

-Broccoli: Chop a touch larger than the cauliflower and carrots because they cook fast.
+- Broccoli: Chop a touch larger than the cauliflower and carrots because they cook fast.
 Leave the thin stems attached to the florets.
-Cut the outer 1/2 inch of the fat stalks to reveal the inner section.
-It's quite tasty.
-So chop it into cubes.
-Into the dish...
+Cut the outer 1/2 inch of the fat stalks to reveal the inner sections and chop

-Sprinkle with 1-2 tablespoons dried herbs like oregano, thyme, and/or sage (or be adventurous and use Herbs de Provence!
-Google it...).
-Gently toss using a spoon.
+- 1-2 tablespoons dried herbs like oregano, thyme, and/or sage

-Is the oven preheated?
-If so place your dish on the middle rack.
-Cook for 15 minutes.
+Place dish on the middle rack.
+Cook 20 minutes.
 Remove pan from the oven to stir.
-How to they look?
-Taste a carrot.
-Almost done?
-I like everything slightly browned so even if it seems somewhat cooked continue roasting another 10 minutes.
+Cook another 20 mins.
+Remove dish from oven and stir.
+(Taste a carrot.
+Almost done?)
+If you like them slightly browned continue roasting another 10 minutes or more.

 Remove dish from the oven.
 Add 1/4 teaspoon salt and 2-3 turns of fresh ground pepper; toss to combine.
 That's all, folks!